smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

     <description>The number of on-screen custom presets available (if any); otherwise omitted.</description>
   </param>
   <param name="buttonCapabilities" type="ButtonCapabilities" minsize="1" maxsize="100" array="true" mandatory="false">
-    <description>The number of button and the capabilities of each on-screen button.</description>
+    <description>The number of buttons and the capabilities of each on-screen button.</description>
   </param>
   <param name="softButtonCapabilities" type="SoftButtonCapabilities" minsize="1" maxsize="100" array="true" mandatory="false">
-    <description>The number of soft button available on-screen and the capabilities for each button.</description>
+    <description>The number of soft buttons available on-screen and the capabilities for each button.</description>
   </param>
 </struct>
 ```